Lou Schiappacasse

-Louis Joseph "Lou" Schiappacasse (March 29, 1881 – September 20, 1910), nicknamed "Shippy," was a professional baseball player from 1902 to 1910.
+Louis Joseph Schiappacasse (March 29, 1881 – September 20, 1910), nicknamed "Shippy", was an American professional baseball player from 1902 to 1910.
 He briefly played Major League Baseball for the Detroit Tigers in September 1902.
 He died in 1910 at the age of 29 from typhoid fever.

 Early years

-According to his State of Michigan death certificate, Louis Joseph "Lou" Schiappacasse was born March 29, 1881, in Ann Arbor, Michigan, the son of Anton "Anthony" J Schiappacasse and Caterina "Catherine" Schiappacasse both originally of Neirone, Genoa, Liguria, Italy.
-Lou's father, Anton, was a fruit dealer and confectioner operating from locations on Main Street in Ann Arbor, Michigan until his death on August 28, 1899 in Ann Arbor, Michigan.
-Lou's mother, Caterina, died on September 17, 1895, in Ann Arbor, Michigan.
-Both are buried in the Anton Schiappacasse family plot along with their children in the Saint Thomas Catholic Cemetery in Ann Arbor, Michigan.
+According to his State of Michigan death certificate, Louis Joseph Schiappacasse was born March 29, 1881, in Ann Arbor, Michigan, the son of Anton J. "Anthony" Schiappacasse and Caterina "Catherine" Schiappacasse both originally of Neirone, Italy.
+Lou's father, Anton, was a fruit dealer and confectioner operating from locations on Main Street in Ann Arbor, until his death on August 28, 1899, in Ann Arbor, Michigan.
+Lou's mother, Caterina, died on September 17, 1895, in Ann Arbor.

 Baseball career

 Detroit Tigers

 Schiappacasse played two games in Major League Baseball.
-Both games were for the Detroit Tigers on September 7th and 8th of 1902.
+Both games were for the Detroit Tigers on September 7 and 8 of 1902.
 In his two Major League Baseball games, he was hitless with a base on balls in six plate appearances for a .167 on-base percentage.
 He played right field for the Detroit Tigers; making an error on his only chance.
 Schiappacasse is one of the rare players with career batting averages and fielding percentages of .000.
 He also holds the distinction of having the longest last name (13 letters) of any player for the Detroit Tigers in their 100+ year history.
 (Boots Poffenberger, Steve Partenheimer, and Vito Valentinetti) are tied for 2nd with 12 letters.)

 Minor leagues

-During the 1903 season, Schiappacasse played third base for the Holland, Michigan independent team.
+During the 1903 season, Schiappacasse played third base for the Holland, Michigan, independent team.